matheusfba/trips-data-ingestion/README.md

 It's possible to Firehose send the data directly to Redshift.
 But I decided to send to S3 because this make possible for the user to query this data also using AWS Athena.

+To create the whole infrastructure, I would use Terraform, an infrastrucure as code (IaC) tool that facilitates provisioning and managing infrastructure on-prem and in the cloud.

 [⬆ Back to top](#trips-data-ingestion-challenge)<br>